dockstore/dockstore-documentation/docs/getting-started/dockstore-workflows.rst

 - Disabled - This repository exists on Dockstore and cannot be deleted.

-If sliders are in the off state then you can turn them on to quickly register a stub workflow for the repository.
-Once registered you can customize the workflow path, test parameter path, descriptor language, etc. The workflow will then need to be refreshed to get it synced up with BitBucket/GitLab.
+If sliders are in the off state then you can turn them on to quickly register a workflow for the repository.
+Once registered you can customize the workflow path, test parameter path, descriptor language, etc. The workflow will then need to be refreshed to get it synced up with Bitbucket/GitLab.

 .. note:: Some users have multiple workflows within one Git repository, however each workflow entry on Dockstore only contains a single workflow.
 This is